davidlougheed/strkit/docs/caller_usage.md

   Currently recommended **for HiFi only**, since this step aggressively filters out realignments with many mismatches or small indels.
 * `--targeted` or `-t`: Turn on targeted genotyping mode, which re-weights longer reads differently.
-Use this option if the alignment file contains targeted reads, e.g. from PacBio No-Amp Targeted Sequencing. **Default:** off
+Use this option if the alignment file contains targeted reads that do not reflect normal mapping patterns, e.g. from PacBio No-Amp Targeted Sequencing. **Default:** off
 * `--fractional` or `-f`: Turn on fractional genotyping mode, which allows for partial copy numbers in the reference and in allele calls. *Experimental!* **Default:** off
 * `--respect-ref` or `-e`: Turn off reference TR region 'coordinate extension' from what is specified in the catalog.